-Ukiyo-e art of the floating world runs through Dec 2023
+Ukiyo-e art of the floating world currently on exhibit

 Toward the end of the Edo Period in Japan’s history an art form known as Ukiyo-e (art of the floating world) was created.
 This method of wood block printing and artistic expression would have a lasting influence on European and American Impressionist artists.
 On exhibit are thirty-two Ukiyo-e prints by twelve 19th Century Japanese artists.